Vizzuality/marxan-cloud/docs/download-upload-clone/legacy-marxan-projects/high-level-design.md

 through which the API is informed about which kind of file this is, alongside any other metadata needed to import it.

+A unique `dataFileId` is returned for each file uploaded successfully.

 As API clients send requests to this endpoint, the API keeps the uploaded files in a temporary storage area, from which they will be later read and processed.

+If a specific kind of file (for example, a planning grid shapefile) is uploaded more than once, any previously uploaded copy is discarded and replaced with the latest file uploaded.
+This would be sufficient if a user accidentally uploads the wrong file.

+In case an uploaded file needs to be fully removed from the set of uploaded files (for example, if a user accidentally uploads a `puvspr.dat` file _as if it was_ an `output.zip` file), a `DELETE` endpoint is provided, which can be used with the `dataFileId` returned on upload:

+`DELETE /api/v1/projects/import/legacy/:projectId/data-file/:dataFileId`

 ### Data validation and import